Pinerealm/simple_shell/README.md

 # Simple shell

-*Simple Shell* is a clone of the Bash shell as part of the team project in *alx sofware engineering course*
+*Simple Shell* is a clone of the Bash shell as part of the team project for *alx sofware engineering course*

 ---
 ## Setup